AaltoSciComp/scicomp-docs/aalto/opensource-policy.rst

 #.
 Software

 #.
-Publications and other writing (Note that this policy simply
+Publications and other writing (Note that especially in this case,
-   formalizes the existing process where researchers have the right to publish their work, as an exception researchers are allowed to grant exclusive licenses to publishers.
-Open-access publishing is still preferred.)
+   it is common to sign away full rights.
+This is a case where you do more than this policy says.)

 #.
 Data